Block encoding of matrix product operators: Quantum eigenvalue transformation with MPO block encoding

 where the $n$-th gate is controlled by $n-1$ qubits and the corresponding $Z$-rotation has phase $\frac{\phi}{2^{L+D-n}}$.

-Note that, in order to decompose each multi-controlled rotation into one- and two-qubit gates, we can make use of the following relation \cite{Shende_2006, M_tt_nen_2004}:
+An $SU(2)$ multi-controlled single-qubit unitary can be decomposed in one- and two-qubit elementary gates with only a linear scaling and no extra ancillaries \cite{Vale_2024}.
+By summing all the controlled rotations, we retrieve then a quadratic computational complexity, which matches the first circuit if decomposed without any other ancillary.

-until we get solely single-qubit $Z$-rotation gates, all with the same phase $\phi_k / 2^{L+D-1}$, and CNOTs.
-Some of the latter cancel out in the overall circuit \cite{Shende_2006} and the final CNOT count is exactly $2^{D+L}$.
-Note that the circuit in Eq.~\eqref{eq_processing_gu} requires one additional control qubit.
-Its decomposition, using similar techniques, would then require $\sim 2^{D+L+1}$ CNOTs.
-Consequently, our method offers roughly a factor 2 reduction in CNOT count.
+Note that the cascading shape of our MPO block encoding allows part of the signal processing circuit to be executed in parallel with the block encoding, with a further reduction of the circuit's depth, as illustrated in Fig.~\ref{fig:block_encoding_processing}.
+Given the interchangeability of the ancillaries from the signal processing point of view, we can invert the order of the controlled rotations and start from the bottom wire up, so that also $U^{\dagger}$ can be partially executed in parallel with the following $\Pi_{\phi_k}$.

-Moreover, given the cascading shape of our MPO block encoding, part of the signal processing circuit can be executed in parallel with the block encoding with a further reduction of the circuit's depth, as illustrated in Fig.~\ref{fig:block_encoding_processing}.
-Given then the interchangeability of the ancillaries from the signal processing point of view, we can invert the order of the controlled rotations and start from the bottom wire up, so that also $U^{\dagger}$ can be partially executed in parallel with the following $\Pi_{\phi_k}$.
+This decomposition could be practical for devices that have controlled phase rotations instead of cNOTs as native gates.
+However, it could present a worse scaling if we allow for extra ancillaries.
+We are then leaving the choice for the signal processing implementation open since many factors have to be taken into account.